 Direct contact with animals is also hazardous to the farmworker.
 They kick, bite and often trample on caretakers.
 Animal diseases can also infect humans and cause different types of illnesses to farmworkers.

-With all the dangers and hazards that our farmworkers face every day, you would think that they are well protected with workers’ compensation.
+With all the dangers and hazards that our farmworkers face everyday, you would think that they are well protected with workers’ compensation.
 But most of them are not.
 There are many exemptions when it comes to farmworkers.
 There are different levels of protection depending on what kind of farmworker you are.
 Regular workers are fully protected.
 Migrant and seasonal workers may be a little tricky.
-Their coverage, if any, may be limited and sometimes none at all.
+Their coverage, if any, maybe not be enough and sometimes none at all.
 Temporary workers who may come from employment agencies will most likely receive coverage from the agency.

 You, as an employer, can also look for suitable coverage for your workers.
 There are many ways you can give your farm workers benefits and privileges if they are not eligible for workers’ compensation.
 It is also best that you make their work environment safe and suitable for farm work.